HarshaKota/marist-mscs621-harshakota/README.md

 This Node.js app demonstrates the Watson Assistant service in a simple interface engaging in a series of simple simulated banking tasks.

-This application provides the user with a virtual bank agent that can help you with different banking tasks:
+This application provides the user with a virtual banking agent that can help you with different banking tasks:

 > * Help you choose a credit card
 > * Make an appointment at the banker